Current Research Areas

 Personalized & Community-driven Moderation

 Online spaces are increasingly dominated by centralized content moderation approaches that fail to address diverse community needs.
-My research develops tools that empower users and communities—rather than centralized platforms—to define and manage their online experiences.
+My research includes:

-• Designing and evaluating personalized content filtering mechanisms that respect user agency
+- Designing and evaluating novel moderation mechanisms that respect user agency and community input.

-• Investigating how different stakeholders perceive fairness in moderation systems
+- Investigating how different stakeholders perceive fairness in GenAI assisted moderation systems

 AI in Unconventional Contexts (Spiritual/Social Computing)